fx-project-OS/fx-project-Open-Source/README.md

 ---

-## THIRD PARTY SOFTWARE
+## THIRD PARTY SOFTWARE: CHARTDIRECTOR
-The following third party software should be downloaded separately and integrated into PHP as an __Extension__:
+The following third party software should be downloaded separately, integrated into PHP as an __Extension__ and unpacked into the fx-project subfolder for extensions __./EXT__

 - __ChartDirector__\
 https://www.advsofteng.com \